 What is Omegle?

-Omegle, a video-chatting website that pairs random users identified as ‘You’ and ‘Stranger’ to chat online via ‘Text’, ‘Video’ or both.
+Omegle is one of the more popular video chat sites available online.
+It pairs random users identified as ‘You’ and ‘Stranger’ to chat online via ‘Text’, ‘Video’ or both.
 A user can also choose to add their interests, and Omegle will try to pair a user with someone who has similar interests.
 If not, you could meet anyone.
-Chats are anonymous unless the user states who they are, it’s free and no account sign up is required.
+Chats are anonymous unless the user states who they are.
+It’s free and no account sign up is required.

 Who uses Omegle?

-Omegle has a minimum age rating of 13 years or older with parental permission for under 18s.
-Omegle is particularly popular in the US, UK, India, and Mexico.
-It is also extremely popular among children and young people (as young as 7) as a lot of younger influencers come to Omegle from TikTok then share their experiences on TikTok creating a huge surge to the platform.
-The #omegle hashtag has approximately 5 billion views on TikTok.
+Like most social media sites, Omegle has a minimum age rating of 13 years with parental permission.
+Without parental permission, users must be 18 years or older.
+Omegle is particularly popular in the US, UK, India and Mexico.
+It is also extremely popular among children and young people because a lot of social media influencers use and post about it.
+For example, the #omegle hashtag has approximately 5 billion views on TikTok.

 Is Omegle safe?

 Risk of sharing or viewing inappropriate content